br0ast/ACDH-2020/doc/report/documentation.md

 In order to be able to answer **RQ1**, we matched each article with its affiliated institution in the DH course registry and generated a new enriched dataset for the DH course registry which also provides the number of DH publications for each institution and the number of collaborations (in terms of co-authored articles) with other institutions of the registry.

-For **RQ2**, we reused the data from Microsoft Academic and Crossref to match the disciplines as well as the techniques of each DH course with all related articles.
-In particular, an article is associated with a discipline or technique when the discipline or technique appears among the article keywords.
+For **RQ2**, we matched each technique of the registry with all related articles.
+In particular, an article is associated with a technique when the technique appears among the article keywords.

 <!---
 Check, are we going to create a single script (to be launched once a week) calling any other script?
 -->
 The script used to generate the enriched dataset is available [here](https://github.com/br0ast/ACDH-2020/tree/master/src/script).
 This script is ideally meant to be run at least once a month so to maintain the DH course registry up-to-date with new DH publications.
-The last updated date and time will be displayed to ensure users are aware of the degree of freshness of the data.
+The last updated date and time will be displayed to ensure users are aware of the data freshness.

 ### Research outcome